kikrishn/Blog/_posts/2021-02-07-cohomology-intuitively.md

     "data structure" for keeping track of these "locally defined functions" that we've been talking about.

-Depending on exactly what kinds of functions you're trying to define, there's a bit of a zoo of cohomology theories[^4].
-They all have the property that you can glue your local solutitions into a global solution exactly when your local solution has cohomology class $0$.
-Then the nonzero cohomology classes are all of the different "obstructions" to piecing your solutions together.
+There's a bit of a zoo of cohomology theories depending on exactly what kinds of functions you're trying to define[^4].
+They all work in a similar way, though: your local solutitions piece together exactly when their cohomology class is $0$.
+So the nonzero cohomology classes are all of the different "obstructions" to piecing your solutions together.
 Rather magically, cohomology groups tend to be finite dimensional, and so there are finitely many "basic" obstructions which are responsible for all the ways you might fail to glue your pieces together.

 [^4]:
     We can tell we're onto something important, though, because for nice